 COMMENTARY FROM AGENT ALLISON HUNTER

 Background from Allison: Megan originally queried Inkwell Management co-agent Kim Witherspoon.
 At the time the letter was sent [fall 2010], I was Kim’s assistant.
 I volunteered to be the first agency read on the manuscript, because once I read the query, I was completely hooked!
 I read the manuscript and fell in love.
 I let Kim know I thought we should pursue it as an agency, and she encouraged me to take the lead, given my obvious enthusiasm.
+(Editor’s note: This post ran when Allison was still with Inkwell Management,.
+She is now with Stuart Krichevsky.)

 Regarding the query: I read Megan Mulry’s query soon after a break-up.
 I was deep in self-pity mode when I opened Megan’s email and met her heroine Bronte Talbott, who rebounded from her break-up with a sexy British grad student…who happened to be a royal.
 I was instantly hooked.
 I wanted—needed—to learn more about how Bronte found her happy ending.